jelly star

 Supported Employment Services

-This program assists individuals in exploring and realizing their educational and employment goals.
-Services include comprehensive vocational assessments, individual and group counseling and coordination with the business community to broaden each individual’s opportunities.
-Call 860-534-0399 for more information or download our brochure, click here.
+CHR’s Supported Employment Services program assists individuals in exploring and realizing their educational and employment goals.
+Services include comprehensive vocational assessments, individual and group counseling, and coordination with the business community to broaden each individual’s opportunities.
+For more information, download our brochure here.

 Veterans Resource Service

-CHR is launching efforts to enhance services for veterans, members of the armed forces and family members who are experiencing mental health and substance use challenges.
-This effort, known as CT First, is part of a new and far-reaching federally funded initiative to expand mental health, substance use and integrated wellness services in the region.
-To learn more, download our program flyer, Veteran Services Veterans flyer 2019.
+CHR provides services for veterans, members of the armed forces, and family members who are experiencing mental health and substance use challenges.
+To learn more, visit our Veteran Services page.

-These case management and outreach services for young adults (18-25) support their integration into the community.
+Similar to ACTT, this multidisciplinary team focuses on case management and outreach services for young adults (18-25) to support their integration into the community.
 Assistance includes help with establishing a living situation, clinical services and education and/or vocational planning.
-Individuals referred for services come through Department of Mental Health and Addiction Services and are usually youth who have been in residential treatment through the Department of Children and Families, in foster care and/or in the juvenile justice system.
+Individuals are usually referred by the Department of Mental Health and Addiction Services and are often youth who have been in residential treatment through the Department of Children and Families, in foster care and/or in the juvenile justice system.

 Warmline